A sewing machine can be a pretty intimidating piece of machinery if you have never used one or are still really unfamiliar with them.

 Fortunately, most sewing machines are similar to each other at least in the basic features and functionality.

 To illustrate this similarity, I’m going to walk through the basic parts of a sewing machine.
-And, I’m going to do it on three different machines from different eras.
+And, I’m going to do it on three different machines from different eras so you can learn all about the sewing machine.

 Keep in mind that I’m really trying to point out the basic parts and pieces of the machine.
 It’s very likely your machine will be different in more than one way from any of the three I’m showing you.
 I’m hoping you’ll find enough similarity to at least feel more familiar with your machine.